sophiaalthammer/tripjudge/README.md

 <img src="figures/info-page-labels.png" width="600">

-For each pair you must select 1 from 4 relevance classes: </br><ul>
+For each pair you must select 1 from 4 relevance classes:
-<li><b>Wrong</b> If the document has nothing to do with the query, and does not help in any way to answer it</li>
+- <b>Wrong</b> If the document has nothing to do with the query, and does not help in any way to answer it
-<li><b>Topic</b> If the document talks about the general area or topic of a query, might provide some background info, but ultimately does not answer it</li>
+- <b>Topic</b> If the document talks about the general area or topic of a query, might provide some background info, but ultimately does not answer it
-<li><b>Partial</b> The document contains a partial answer, but you think that there should be more to it</li>
+- <b>Partial</b> The document contains a partial answer, but you think that there should be more to it
-<li><b>Perfect</b> The document contains a full answer: easy to understand and it directly answers the question in full
+- <b>Perfect</b> The document contains a full answer: easy to understand and it directly answers the question in full

-<hr><b>Important annotation guidelines and Fira usage tips:</b> <br><br>
+Important annotation guidelines and Fira usage tips:

 <b>(1)</b> You should use your general knowledge to deduce links between query and answers, but if you don't know what the question (or part of it such as an acronym) means, " +
         'fall back to see if the document clearly explains the question and answer and if not score it as <b>Wrong</b> or <b>Topic</b> only.
 We do not assume specific domain knowledge requirements.

 <b>(2)</b> For <b>Partial</b> and <b>Perfect</b> grades you need to select the text spans, that are in fact the relevant text parts to the questions.
-You can select multiple words (the span) with your mouse or by once tapping or clicking on the start and once on the end of the span. ' +
+You can select multiple words (the span) with
+your mouse or by once tapping or clicking on the start and once on the end of the span.
-        'You can select more than one and you can also select them before clicking on the grade button.
-Below is an example of two selected spans:'
+You can select more than one and you can also select them before clicking on the grade button.

 Now before we get started, let's have a look at an example from each relevance grade: